ilhan-mstf/puppeteer-investigation/README.md

 ```

 `puppeteer` library downloads lastest Chrome executable.
 You can use `puppeteer-core` instead of `puppeteer` if you want to use existing Chrome executable in your system and pass the path of executable as a configuration option.

+You can run the tests with `yarn test` command.

 #### Taking Screenshot
 You can take screenshot of your website with different options such as setting viewport or emulated device.